Table of contents

 Truth be told, most backpackers and hikers don’t wash their rain gear nearly enough, if ever.
 This leads to wetting out and hikers may even buy new rain gear because they think their old shells are worn out.
 But don’t worry, your jacket hasn’t reached the end of its life, it just needs some love.
 How often you wash your rain gear will vary, but here are some general rules:

-• If you wear your rain gear casually, then wash your coat once a month or after 20-30 normal uses.
+• If you wear your rain gear casually, then wash your coat once a month (yep, once a month) or after 20-30 normal uses.

 • As soon as you notice your rain gear is “wetting out,” give it a full wash.